 When your daughter returns home from college, there’s a period of readjustment.
 One way to ease the transition is to spend some quality time together.
-Consider a mother-daughter road trip.
-Mine was to Montauk, the easternmost village in New York’s Hamptons.
+Where’s the best destination for a mother daughter trip?
+Consider Montauk, the easternmost village in New York’s Hamptons.
 It’s a sleepy coastal village where people fish, surf, veg.
 Repeat the cycle until completely relaxed.

-The highlight of our trip was a two-hour sailing lesson on Block Island Sound.
+The highlight of our trip, and why I recommend Montauk as the best destination for a mother daughter trip, was a two-hour sailing lesson on Block Island Sound.
 I booked it with Sail Montauk, operated by business and life partners, Ali and Darius.
 The weather was perfect for our lesson with good winds and just the right amount of sun.
 Darius motored us out of the Montauk harbor and then gave us an intro to basic sailing techniques.

 He and my daughter hit if off immediately; they’re both huge “Survivor” fans.
 We each tried our hand at steering the boat by controlling the tiller and I attempted several tacks.
 That’s sailing talk for U-turn.
 We were both scared and excited.
 It was so much fun to learn something new together and I’m hoping we can take a few more lessons at home before she heads back to school in the fall.

 A good road trip requires detours.
 In planning our Long Island getaway, my daughter and I considered several sightseeing options.
 Despite living in the Hudson River Valley forever, we’ve never explored this part of New York.